-A winding up petition is an application made to the Court by an irate creditor or HMRC, who petitions the Court when they are owed more than £750 and this hasn’t been paid for a period of more than 21 days.
+A winding up petition is an application made to the Court by an irate creditor (often HMRC) who petitions the Court when they are owed more than £750 and this hasn’t been paid for a period of more than 21 days.

-Simply put, the petition or application is asking the Court to wind up or liquidate the struggling company as they believe it to be insolvent.
-If the Court decides to issue a winding up order, an Official Receiver (OR) will be appointed to liquidate all of the company’s assets and the proceeds will be used to pay back creditors.
+A winding up petition is the most serious financial threat a limited company can face as it represents a creditors application to the Court for compulsory winding-up due to non-payment of debts.
+If the Court considers the petition valid, it will issue a winding up order, an Official Receiver (OR) will be appointed to liquidate all of the company’s assets and the proceeds will be used to pay back creditors.

 HMRC is an aggressive creditor and around 60% of all winding up petitions are issued by the tax authority.
 Therefore, company directors who have tax arrears piling up should contact HMRC immediately to negotiate at Time to Pay or TTP arrangement before the tax authority takes legal action to wind up the business.

 - If you submit this form, you’ll get a prompt response from someone who can offer advice.